|

 species.
 During the reproductive cycle the spadix emits a

-pheromone which to the male insect of the species is identical
+pheromone which to the male insect of the species is thought in

 to the "perfume" produced by the female of his own species when